I have a PhD and can’t get a job! What’s wrong?

 - When you search on LinkedIn, reach out to connect to the interesting people you find.
 Send a note explaining that you’re a new grad trying to find your direction.

 - Join a LinkedIn group for PhDs.
-This could be the Roostervane group, or one of the many others dedicated to PhDs.
-NOW—let me say, having run a group, that the conversation of the group is limited by the LinkedIn algorithm.
-Activity in groups doesn’t always show up in users’ news feeds.
-The better option is just to look at the group members and connect with those you find interesting.
+This could be the Roostervane LinkedIn group, or one of the many others dedicated to PhDs.
+Pro tip: look at the group members and connect with those you find interesting.

 - Talk to family, friends, and anybody else you already know about what they do.
 Ask lots of questions.